There is something incredibly fascinating about a pregnant belly.

 ‘Are you sure there’s only one baby in there?’

 Just remember, no two pregnancies are the same.
-A woman can carry differently from one baby to the next.

 Don’t worry!
 Your body is doing a great job of growing your perfect baby.